elastic/apm-agent-python/README.rst

 BSD-3-Clause

-Made with ♥️ and ☕️ by Elastic, Inc. and our community.
+Made with ♥️ and ☕️ by Elastic and our community.